Calorie Deficit vs Surplus: Which Is Right for Your Goal?

 Maintenance

 Eating at maintenance means your calories in roughly equal your calories out.
 Your weight stays stable.
 Maintenance phases are valuable for metabolic recovery after a long diet, for skill development in the gym, and as a baseline to measure from before starting a cut or bulk.
+If you are not sure what your maintenance number is, our guide to maintenance calories walks you through the math step by step.

 When to Cut (Calorie Deficit)